 UniGit is a similar project that seemed to have potential and some extra features including status icon display in the project window.
 Despite its potential, UniGit appears to be abandoned too with no new updates since early 2018.

 Hopefully, someone will come along and revive one of these projects as I would love a nice in-editor client when working on Unity projects.
 Until that happens there are several general-purpose Git clients that are worth checking out.

 SourceTree is free and made by Atlassian who also run Bitbucket, Jira, and now Trello.
 I've used it for different projects over several years and, while not without its quirks, I think it's still one of the best (free) clients available for Windows and Mac users.
 It's History view makes it easy to keep an eye on past commits, and I'm a fan of the No Staging option in the File Status view.
 Branching, merging, and stashing are all straight forward and work well.

-Fork is a relatively new Git client for Mac and Windows that's currently free (but not open-source).
+Fork is a relatively new Git client for Mac and Windows that can be evaluated for free, but costs $49.99.
 It has a nice, clean interface that is similar to SourceTree's.
 It offers side-by-side diffs which I like a lot more than the standard diff style (although that is an option as well) and both a light and dark UI theme.
 There are some new image comparison features for LFS tracked files in the Mac version that look useful, but sadly updates to the Windows version seems to lag behind a bit.